Parents - Welcome! Find the support and resources you need.

 A full and comprehensive evaluation is the cornerstone of insuring that your child's needs are met by your local school district.
 Unfortunately, this is far too often taken for granted.
 It stands to reason that you can only advocate for the needs of your child if those needs are properly identified and articulated.

-For more Advocacy Tips, read the article on the Parent Members' Site.
+For more Advocacy Tips, read the article here.

 Find the tools, tips, templates, and instructions that your child or teen needs to make homework time easier.